 Humans do so love to control their life, but what’s the fun in having everything all predictable.
 No surprises.
 BORING!
 Even elves have a tendency to take themselves too seriously, like to look good to others, that sort of thing.
 So leprechauns regard it as their sacred duty to help those poor elves and humans to lighten up by turning their expectations bottom side up.

 Some years ago I lived in an old cottage in the village of Keel on the west coast of Ireland.
 I shared the Crumpaun Cottage with a leprechaun and his family who had lived there for a very long time.
-I shared the cottage with a leprechaun and his family who had lived there for a very long time.
 The leprechaun befriended me and taught me about elementals, and especially about those, with whom he works, who are committed to co-create with like-minded humans in order to heal the Earth.

 I was surprised at how deeply Summer with the Leprechauns, my book about that experience, touched the hearts of so many people who are interested in, and believe in nature spirits.
 Some have seen them, and many more have seen signs of them, or have felt them near.
 Thirty people from Europe and North America who believed in elementals, and wanted to experience them personally, registered for the Mystical Tour of Ireland, which I was leading.
 They and I both received an inner call to journey to Ireland and none of us realized, in our outer world, that we were committing to a deep inner pilgrimage.
 Quite the contrary.
 I have conducted three other mystical tours to Ireland, and had spent a year and a half organizing the tour, so I expected everything to run smoothly, almost like having a vacation.